pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 You will be prompted to select the submission files the author provided for inclusion in the review process, and you can optionally upload new files or revise existing files.
 Once you have selected the appropriate files, you can select to send the manuscript to review.

-Once the Internal Review has been prompted on your dashboard, you will need to select reviewers by clicking ‘Add Reviewer’ in your main menu subpanel.
+Once the Internal Review has been prompted on your dashboard, you will need to select reviewers by clicking **Add Reviewer** in your main menu subpanel.

 ![](./assets/learning-omp_role-specific-workflow_assgn-rev.png)